International-Data-Spaces-Association/Personal-Data-and-IDS/README.md

 This sub working group is positioned under [Working Group Architecture](https://github.com/International-Data-Spaces-Association/idsa/blob/main/Working-Groups/WG-Architecture.md) of IDSA and is for IDSA members.
 We invite you to collaborate with us in this crucial endeavor as we explore the frontiers of personal data and its potential interactions with the ever-evolving landscape of IDS.

 ### Organizations/People Involved (alphabetically) 🤝
-Amadeus

-Arbetsformedlingen

-BVDS

-Engineering

-Fairsfair.org

-Fraunhofer FIT

-GMV

-IMEC

-Intellera Consulting

-MyData Global

-Post-platforms Initiative

-Söntje Julia Hilberg

-Startin' Blox

-T-Systems

-Tecnalia

-Vastuu Group

-Vereign

-Vlandeeren

-Visions

-Bert Verdonck
+Amadeus, Arbetsformedlingen, BVDS, Engineering, Fairsfair.org, Fraunhofer FIT, GMV, IMEC, Intellera Consulting, MyData Global, Post-platforms Initiative, Söntje Julia Hilberg, Startin' Blox, T-Systems, Tecnalia, Vastuu Group, Vereign, Vlandeeren, Visions, Bert Verdonck.

 ### ▶️ Meetings and Documents 🗓️
 |#   	|Date| Number of Participants | Link to Files |